 DAVID LEVI: REFLECTIONS ON JUDICIAL INDEPENDENCE

-Distinguished Lecture by David Levi, 14th Dean of the Duke Law School and international scholar of judicial behavior, ethics, and legal history.
+An online discussion with David Levi, 14th Dean of the Duke Law School and international scholar of judicial behavior, ethics, and legal history.

 David F. Levi is the Levi Family Professor of Law and Judicial Studies and Director of the Bolch Judicial Institute.
 Levi was previously the James B. Duke and Benjamin N. Duke Dean of the School of Law.
 The 14th dean of Duke Law School, he served from 2007 to 2018.
 Prior to his appointment, he was the Chief United States District Judge for the Eastern District of California with chambers in Sacramento.
 He was appointed United States Attorney by President Ronald Reagan in 1986 and a United States district judge by President George H. W. Bush in 1990.